samveen/mt7902-dkms/README.md

 # mt7902-dkms
 Create driver for MT7902 by cloning the [MT9721 driver from the kernel](https://github.com/torvalds/linux/tree/master/drivers/net/wireless/mediatek/mt76/mt7921) and modifying it.

+# Status

+As of now, the code is purely the driver for the mt7921, with just string replacement from mt7921 to mt7902 even in filenames.
+The build is untested

 # Firmware
 Initial firmware source is the acer website URL for the mt7902 windows driver.
 This needs to be clarified, as it's proprietary.